monsoonmaelstrom/book2/book2.md

 “Liam, don’t stop!”

 I force myself to continue, but then she starts seizing.
-She’s thrashing and shaking violently within my arms, and at this point I definitely think I’m doing more harm than good.
+She’s thrashing and shaking violently within my arms.
+I can see her tendons flexing at her joints beneath her skin, and at this point I definitely think I’m doing more harm than good.
+She both looks and sounds like she’s in agony.
 I have to stop.

 “*Liam, don’t stop!*” Alex repeats, and this time it’s not a suggestion.

 He’s put so much power behind the words that I have no say in the matter.
 I’m trying to disengage, but I can’t.
 This is so much worse than what Hazel did to me in the park all those months ago.
 That was like inadvertently inhaling a sip of water and being unable to breathe.
-This feels like I’m being held under a tidal wave, unable to surface and not even totally sure which direction is up and which is down.
+This feels like I’m being held under a tidal wave, unable to surface and not even entirely sure which direction is up and which is down.

 I want to stop, because what I’m doing is definitely hurting Hazel, but I can’t.
 All I can do is continue to pull on the magic binding us together as her seizure grows in intensity.
 I’m trying to shove the weight of Alex’s command away from me.
 Off of me.
 But I can’t.
 It’s holding me trapped against the seafloor of my own mind, and I think he’s going to kill us both.

 All of a sudden, the pressure gives like a soap bubble popping, and Hazel falls silent.
+She’s still.
+So still.
 I’m not sure if she’s still alive or if she’s died and I’ll be momentarily following.
 But then the pressure I feel holding me prisoner within my own mind relents as well.

 “I’m going to—”